 I know this is true, because it happened to me.
 What follows here is the story of how.

-By 1998, I was middle-aged, menopausal, and about 25 lbs. overweight in spite of regular weight training and walking.
+By 1998, I was middle–aged, menopausal, and at least 25 lbs. overweight in spite of regular weight training and walking.
 This time, I found, I had a distinct fear of dying of a heart attack or stroke while under the knife.
-So I made a list of certain of my possessions and the people who would receive them if I died, and I planned a quick trip to Kansas City, Missouri, where my mother, three of my five sisters, and several members of their families live.
+So I made a list of some of my possessions and the people who would receive them if I died, and I planned a quick trip to Kansas City, Missouri, where my mother, four of my five sisters, and several members of their families live.

 Perhaps it was some manifestation of their own fear of breast cancer, but once I informed my mother and sisters that I would have a mastectomy, I found that they were not in agreement with my decision.
 They thought I should elect a lumpectomy plus radiation treatment, presumably because that is what they themselves would choose unless they had no other option.

 I certainly didn't want strife with my family just then.
 We had had far too much of that the year before, after they had all read manuscript copies of my one novel thus far, Apart from You.
-The book was published by Wildside Press in June 2000.
+(The book was published by Wildside Press in June 2000, and the revised edition was published in 2010.)

 Several members of my family objected violently to certain parts of the book.
 Our discord reached such an unpleasant pitch, and hurt me so deeply, that I wonder to this day whether or not my prolonged emotional pain had anything to do with my getting cancer.
 That is, I think my intense and protracted inner turmoil may possibly have lowered my resistance to what was lurking in my genes.